Deividy/deividy.github.io/_posts/2013-06-07-Pragmatic-Philosophy.md

  - Nested loops.
 If you nest a loop inside another, then your algorithm becomes O(m × n), where m and n are the two loops' limits.
 This commonly occurs in simple sorting algorithms, such as bubble sort, where the outer loop scans each element in the array in turn, and the inner loop works out where to place that element in the sorted result.
 Such sorting algorithms tend to be O(n2).

  - Binary chop.
-If your algorithm halves the set of things it considers each time around the loop, then it is likely to be logarithmic, O(lg(n)) (see Exercise 37).
+If your algorithm halves the set of things it considers each time around the loop, then it is likely to be logarithmic, O(lg(n)).
 A binary search of a sorted list, traversing a binary tree, and finding the first set bit in a machine word can all be O(lg(n)).

  - Divide and conquer.
 Algorithms that partition their input, work on the two halves independently, and then combine the result can be O(n lg(n)).
 The classic example is quicksort, which works by partitioning the data into two halves and recursively sorting each.
 Although technically O(n2), because its behavior degrades when it is fed sorted input, the average runtime of quicksort is O(n lg(n)).